ShaliniSekar-9790/PortalApp/README.md

 1. The application starts withoout any data in db.
 2. To create a News click on create News and fill in all the fields and type the reuired category the news needs to go in. once done click on submit.
-3. The submitted news will appear in home page.
+3. The submitted news will appear in home page along with information of the time how long since it was available in db.
+4. On hover of the time ago information the information of the new updated time will be displayed.